Developer-first economics

 User Activity

-• Active: The user has logged in and played at least one game on Jest within the past 30 days.
+• Active: The user has logged in to Jest within the past 30 days.

-• Inactive (churned): No play activity for 30 days.
+• Inactive (churned): No user activity for 30 days.

 Acquisition Lifetime

-• Acquiring studios get revenue share for up to 12 months or until the user becomes inactive, whichever comes first.
+• Acquiring products get revenue share for up to 12 months or until the user becomes inactive, whichever comes first.

-• If a user becomes inactive, any studio can reacquire them and receive acquisition attribution for a new acquisition lifetime.
+• If a user becomes inactive, any product can reacquire them and receive acquisition attribution for a new acquisition lifetime.

 FAQ